-- 1 New Impervious Area since the date of Adoption of this Ordinance. - 2 Gravel in existing condition shall be considered pervious and gravel in proposed condition shall be considered impervious. - 3 The first page of the Small Project Stormwater Management Application included in Appendix E may be used to document new impervious surfaces.

-[ALTERNATIVE - for those municipalities who wish to more effectively control stormwater runoff at a lower level, replace the above provision with the following]

-D. An Applicant proposing Regulated Activities, after demonstrating compliance with Sections 302.A, 302.B, and 302.C, may be exempted from various requirements of this Ordinance according to the following table:

-New Impervious Area ^{1, 2} (square footage) Applicant Must Provide 0 - 1,000 No submission 1,000 - 2,500 Documentation of impervious surfaces (Small Project SWM Application) 3 2,500 - 5,000 Volume Controls & Small Project SWM Application 3 5,000 Rate Controls, Volume Controls & SWM Site Plan

-NOTES:

-- 1 New Impervious Area since the date of Adoption of this Ordinance. - 2 Gravel in existing condition shall be considered pervious and gravel in proposed condition shall be considered impervious. - 3 The Small Project Stormwater Management Application included in Appendix E may be used for projects under 5,000 sf of new impervious surface and single family home construction.
-The Small Project SWM Application allows documentation of new impervious surface, credits through disconnection of impervious surfaces and tree planting, and sizing of Volume Control BMP's that may be required.

-- F. An Applicant proposing Regulated Activities, after demonstrating compliance with Sections 302.A, 302.B, and 302.C, may be exempted from various requirements of this Ordinance if documentation can be provided that a downstream man-made water body (i.e., reservoir, lake, or man-made wetlands) has been designed or modified to address the potential stormwater flooding impacts of the proposed development. - 1.
-Volume Control requirements specified in Section 304 may be exempted if the Regulated Activity if facilities were already planned, approved and permitted as part of another project such as a subdivision. - 2.
-Rate Control requirements specified in Section 305 may be exempted if the Regulated Activity if facilities were already planned, approved and permitted as part of another project such as a subdivision. - G. The purpose this section is to ensure consistency of stormwater management planning between local ordinances and NPDES permitting (when required) and to ensure that the Applicant has a single and clear set of stormwater management standards to which the Applicant is subject.
+- New Impervious Area since the date of Adoption of this Ordinance. - Gravel in existing condition shall be considered pervious and gravel in proposed condition shall be considered impervious. - The Small Project Stormwater Management Application included in Appendix E shall be used to document new impervious surfaces. - E. Single Family Residential activities are exempt from these requirements provided the construction: - 1.
+Comply with Sections 301.G, 302.A, 302.B, 302.C, and - 2.
+Have building setback 75 feet from downstream property lines, and - 3.
+Driveways: - a.
+Runoff must discharge onto pervious surface with a gravel strip or other spreading device. - b.
+No more than 1,000 square feet of paved surface may discharge to any one point. - c.
+The length of flow on the pervious must exceed the length of the paved surface flow. - 4.
+The municipality can require more information or require mitigation of certain impacts through installation of stormwater management BMP's if there is a threat to property, health, or safety. - F. An Applicant proposing Regulated Activities, after demonstrating compliance with Sections 302.A, 302.B, and 302.C, may be exempted from various requirements of this Ordinance if documentation can be provided that a downstream man-made water body (i.e., reservoir, lake, or man-made wetlands) has been designed or modified to address the potential stormwater flooding impacts of the proposed development. - G. The purpose this section is to ensure consistency of stormwater management planning between local ordinances and NPDES permitting (when required) and to ensure that the Applicant has a single and clear set of stormwater management standards to which the Applicant is subject.
 The Municipality may accept alternative stormwater management controls under this section provided that: - 1.
-The Municipality, in consultation with the PADEP, determines that meeting the Volume Control requirements (See Section 304) is not possible or places an undue hardship on the Applicant. - 2.
-The alternative controls are documented to be acceptable to PADEP, for NPDES requirements pertaining to post construction stormwater management requirements. - 3.
-The alternative controls are in compliance with all other sections of this ordinance, including but not limited to Sections 301.D and 302.A-C. - H. Agricultural activities are exempt from requirements of this Ordinance provided the activities are performed according to the requirements of 25 PA Code Chapter 102. - I. Forest management and timber operations are exempt from the Rate and Volume Control requirement and SWM Site Plan preparation requirement of this Ordinance provided the activities are performed according to the requirements of 25 PA Code Chapter 102.
-It should be noted that temporary roadways are not exempt. - 1.
-All temporary and permanent haul roads that are not to receive an asphalt wearing course shall be designed and constructed consistent with recommendations of the Center for Dirt and Gravel Road Studies and the PA State Conservation Commission's Dirt and Gravel Road Maintenance Program.
+The Municipality, in consultation with the PADEP (or Delegated Authority), determines that meeting the Volume Control requirements (See Section 304) is not possible or places an undue hardship on the Applicant.

+- 2. The alternative controls are documented to be acceptable to PADEP (or Delegated Authority), for NPDES requirements pertaining to post construction stormwater management requirements. - 3.
+The alternative controls are in compliance with all other sections of this ordinance, including but not limited to Sections 301.D and 302.A-C. - H. Agricultural activities are exempt from the rate control and SWM Site Plan preparation requirements of this Ordinance provided the activities are performed according to the requirements of 25 PA Code Chapter 102. - I. Forest management and timber operations are exempt from the Rate and Volume Control requirement and SWM Site Plan preparation requirement of this Ordinance provided the activities are performed according to the requirements of 25 PA Code Chapter 102.
+It should be noted that temporary roadways are not exempt. - J. The municipality may deny or revoke any exemption pursuant to this Section at any time for any project that the municipality believes may pose a threat to public health, safety, property or the environment.